phnx47/dapper-repositories/README.md

 [![NuGet](https://img.shields.io/nuget/v/MicroOrm.Dapper.Repositories.svg)](https://www.nuget.org/packages/MicroOrm.Dapper.Repositories) [![License MIT](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT) [![Build status](https://ci.appveyor.com/api/projects/status/5v68lbhwc9d4948g?svg=true)](https://ci.appveyor.com/project/phnx47/microorm-dapper-repositories)

-If you like your code runs fast, probably you know about Micro ORMs.
+If you like your code to run fast, you probably know about Micro ORMs.
-They are simple and one of their main goals is be the fastest way to execute your SQL sentences on your data repositories.
+They are simple and one of their main goals is to be the fastest execution of your SQL sentences in you data repository.
-However, for some of them you need to write your own SQL sentences.
-This is the case of the most popular Micro ORM [Dapper](https://github.com/StackExchange/dapper-dot-net)
+For some Micro ORM's you need to write your own SQL sentences and this is the case of the most popular Micro ORM [Dapper](https://github.com/StackExchange/dapper-dot-net)

-The idea of this tool is to abstract the generation of the SQL sentence for CRUD operations based on each POCO class "metadata".
+This tool abstracts the generation of the SQL sentence for CRUD operations based on each C# POCO class "metadata".
-We know there are plugins for both Micro ORMs to implement the execution of this kind of tasks, but that's exactly the difference of this tool.
-The "SQL Generator" is a generic component that generates all the CRUD sentences for a POCO class based on its definition with the possibility to override the way the SQL generator builds each sentence.
+We know there are plugins for both Micro ORMs that implement the execution of these tasks, but that's exactly where this tool is different.
+The "SQL Generator" is a generic component that generates all the CRUD sentences for a POCO class based on its definition and the possibility to override the SQL generatorand the way it builds each sentence.

-I tested this with MSSQL, PostgreSQL and MySQL .
+I tested this with MSSQL, PostgreSQL and MySQL.

 	PM> Install-Package MicroOrm.Dapper.Repositories

 Goals
 -----
 *  Avoid writing SQL.
-*  Avoid possible overwhelming of your application by using Reflection on each CRUD operation execution.
+*  Avoid  the possible of overwhelming your application using Reflection on each CRUD operation execution.
 *  Abstract the SQL generation process and reuse the same implementation with both Micro ORMs [Dapper](https://github.com/StackExchange/dapper-dot-net)

 Metadata attributes